Law School Application Process for Nondegree Applicants

-A lawyer or other professional who would like to increase his or her knowledge in highly-specialized and rapidly-changing fields of law may apply for admission as a non-degree student for a maximum of 18 credit hours.
+A lawyer or other professional who would like to increase his or her knowledge in highly specialized and rapidly changing fields of law may apply to law school for admission as a nondegree student for a maximum of 18 credit hours.

 - May not transfer earned credits toward a degree-granting curriculum within the law school.

 - Are not eligible to receive financial aid and will submit all course assignments and participate in exams.

-- Must submit Regent's JD application according to the instructions for non-degree applicants outlined in the application.
+- Must submit Regent's JD application according to the admissions process for nondegree applicants outlined in the application.

 - Must hold a cumulative earned GPA of 2.5 or higher on a 4.0 scale from a law or graduate school.

 - May pursue enrollment in selected classes at Regent Law, although priority registration is granted to students earning degrees from Regent University.

 On a case-by-case basis, a student may be granted a maximum one-year deferment, which is generally due to a medical, financial, or unique family circumstance.